springboardmentor545-lgtm/Conversational-IVR-Aravind/ivr-acs-bap-integration/README.md

 ## Introduction

 This project modernizes a legacy VXML-based IVR (Interactive Voice Response) system by integrating it with advanced conversational AI platforms like Azure Communication Services (ACS) and Business Automation Platform (BAP).
-The solution uses a Node.js middleware for routing, processing, and orchestrating IVR requests between legacy and modern services.

 **Milestone 2** focuses on developing and implementing a robust Node.js middleware.
 This integration layer routes IVR requests, simulates ACS/BAP integrations, and is structured for future expansion.